Medicare in Delaware

 Original Medicare doesn’t include prescription drug coverage in most situations.
 A stand-alone Medicare Part D Prescription Drug Plan can help pay for your prescription medication costs.
 Designed to work alongside your Original Medicare coverage, Medicare Prescription Drug Plans are available from private insurance companies approved by Medicare.

-You can apply for a Medigap (Medicare Supplement) plan to work alongside your Original Medicare coverage.
+You can apply for a Medigap (Medicare Supplement) insurance plan to work alongside your Original Medicare coverage.

 Instead of getting your Original Medicare coverage directly through the government, in most cases you can sign up for a Medicare Advantage plan in Delaware.
 Medicare Advantage plans are offered by private insurance companies that contract with Medicare, and include all your Medicare Part A and Part B benefits except hospice care, which Medicare Part A covers.
 Many Medicare Advantage plans also include extra benefits such as routine dental and vision care.
 Some plans also include prescription drug coverage; these are called Medicare Advantage Prescription Drug plans, and they deliver all your Medicare benefits come through a single plan.